The Best Patios Where You Can Bring Your Dog18 great restaurants to hang out with your real best friend.

 This Italian restaurant in River North is another spot with a special dog menu.
 So while you eat chicken parmesan or pappardelle with beef ragu, your dog can have meatballs made with tomato sauce and bacon rice.
 They even have a puppy dessert made with peanut butter, kibble, and whipped cream.

-Recess in the West Loop is a theme bar, and the theme is basically “City Hall,” which means menus are made to look like municipal forms and cocktails have names like the “Alderman’s Choice.”
+Recess in the West Loop is a theme bar, and the theme is basically “adult playground" which means there are games like bags or giant beer pong with trash cans.
 The outdoor space is huge (14,500 square feet), which means that there’s plenty of space for you, your friends, and the matching pair of Irish Wolfhounds you adopted during the pandemic.
 Hopefully you trained one of them to drive you home.

 If you just want to sit with your dog outside, drink some cocktails, and eat delicious pizza, go to Pizzeria Lobo in Logan Square.
-They serve Neapolitan pies, and you’ll find excellent red sauce options like the “amatrice yo-self” (roasted tomato, pancetta, and Calabrian chile), and white pies like the castello bianco with meatballs, ramps, and parm.
+They serve Neapolitan pies, and you’ll find red sauce options like the “amatrice yo-self” (roasted tomato, pancetta, and Calabrian chile), and white pies like the bianco with mozz and ricotta.
 Plus, their large patio is partially covered so you won’t have to worry about your dog’s sexy blowout getting rained on.

 This Logan Square bar has one of our favorite outdoor spaces in town, and they also have a large fenced-in back patio full of colorful picnic tables and bright green turf.
 It’s a relaxed drinking spot, where you can meet some friends and bring your dog to hang out with you for a few hours on fake grass.
 Plus, now they make great Sicilian-style pizza.